rnklee/RPGanalysis/README.md

 ## Methodology
 The analysis breaks down into the following steps.
 - Preprocessing - For successful tag-based analysis, we focus on games with enough user data (measured by number of reviews) and tags.
-- PCA - To remove redundancies in tags (for example, Action and Action RPG), we perform PCA on vectorized the tag lists after centering (but not scaling).
-This yielded better classification result than the more conventional MCA on categorical variables.
+- PCA - To remove redundancies in tags (for example, Action and Action RPG), we perform PCA on the vectorized tag lists after centering (but not scaling).
+This yielded better classification results than the more conventional MCA on categorical variables.
 - K-Means - To see if there is any obvious clustering, we then perform K-Means on the transformed vectors.

 ## Clustering